| |

 SPAETZLE RECIPE SUCCESS TIPS AND TRICKS

-• Don’t over mix the batter.
-Stir just until combines.
+Stir just until combined.
 If you handle batter too much, it becomes too runny.

-• Batter consistency is important.
 Batter that is too dense will yield tough dumplings.
-Add more water if your batter is too dense.
-Don’t make it too runny,.
+Add more water if your batter is too dense, but don’t make it too runny.

-• How do you make spaetzle without spaetzle makers/press?
-You can use a colander and press the batter thru the holes, but make sure not to submerge colander in the hot water or batter will cook in the holes and clog them.
-Use old-fashion way, using a cutting board and a knife to cut small pieces of batter and throw them into the water to cook.
+You can use a colander with medium to large holes, and press the batter thru the holes, but make sure not to submerge the colander in the hot water, or the batter will cook in the holes and clog them.

 MORE DELICIOUS RECIPES